Paracetamol: cases of poisoning increased by 44% in 10 years. Its use must be reduced and its sale regulated

-All of us will have happened to take one tablet of paracetamol to lower fever or to pass headaches and other pains.
-Paracetamol, an active substance contained in many popular drugs such as Tachipirine, is very easy to find and perceived as safe, so much so that it can also be administered to children and pregnant women.
+All of us will have happened to take one tablet of paracetamol to lower fever or to relieve headaches and other pains.
+Paracetamol, the active ingredient contained in many popular drugs such as Tachipirina, is very easy to find and perceived as safe, so much so that it can also be administered to children and pregnant women.

 Between 2016 and 2017 i admissions for problems related to the administration of the known drug have been over 95 thousand, 44% more than in the previous decade.

 The cases of liver injury caused by paracetamol they doubled causing the drug to jump to the top of the ranking of the poisons for which the health authorities receive reports.

 Il overdose it can happen accidentally or intentionally: people take too much paracetamol for self-harm or because, being a drug sold freely, they perceive it as safe and take more than the recommended dose.

 Also often people don't know that paracetamol is found in several products to treat colds, fever or pains of various kinds and therefore can happen to take different medicines containing paracetamol, thus exposing the body to overdose risks.

 If used appropriately, respecting the indicated dosages, paracetamol does not present particular health hazards, but in case of overdose the risks increase, especially for the liver.
 THE intoxication symptoms from acetaminophen include nausea, vomiting and abdominal pain and indicate liver damage already in progress which, in severe cases, can lead to the need for a liver transplantation or to death.